vdupham/DuLab/README.md

-# How to order?
+# How to order ?
 ### Send me at dupham.hcmiu@gmail.com

 # DuLab products list

 ## 1. TDA1541 Board